Microshak/MicroNotes/BigData/Kafka/KafkaBasics.md

 # Kafka Terminology
 * Topic
 * Producer - Putting messages on a topic
-* Consumer - subscribing to a topic
+* Consumer - Subscribing to a topic
-* Journal - time based topic
+* Journal - Time Based Topic
-* Consumer Group - subscribing to your messages off a journal
+* Consumer Group - Subscribing to your Messages off a Journal

 ---